rzere/Eleanor/README.md

 # NYTimesProduct
-Cornell Tech product challenge in collaboration with the NY Times.
+Cornell Tech product challenge in collaboration with The NY Times.